jespino/mmdev/README.md

 ## Features

 - Start/stop Mattermost server with development configuration
-- Manage client development with hot-reloading
+- Manage webapp development with hot-reloading
 - Automated Docker service management for dependencies
-- Combined server and client development mode with split view
+- Combined server and webapp development mode with split view
 - Code linting for both server and client
 - File watching and auto-restart capabilities
 - E2E testing support with Playwright and Cypress